One in 100 people in the UK are on the autistic spectrum

 The project team includes people working for Skills for Health, the National Autistic Society, Opening Minds Training and Consultancy Ltd and Skills for Care.
 This group includes some autistic people and people with experience of having autistic family members.

-The team currently leading on the national Autism programme can be contacted at firstname.lastname@example.org for general enquires.
+The team currently leading on the national Autism programme can be contacted at firstname.lastname@example.org for general enquiries

-For all parliamentary enquires please contact the Public & Parliamentary Accountability team at email@example.com
+For all parliamentary enquiries please contact the Public & Parliamentary Accountability team at email@example.com